 Premium Organic Alfalfa Grab & Go Compressed Bale

-Premium Organic Alfalfa Grab & Go Compressed Bales are formed by allowing Standlee Premium Western Forage to grow to the proper stage of maturity, cutting the plants, allowing them to sun-cure (dry) to an acceptable moisture level and baling the forage at the optimal time.
-Standlee Premium Western Forage creates Grab & Go compressed bales of forage from a large 4’x4’x8’ bale that is put through a press, sliced horizontally, pushed onto a scale, weighed, compressed, banded and then shrink-wrapped.
+Premium Organic Alfalfa Grab & Go Compressed Bales are formed by allowing Standlee forage to grow to the proper stage of maturity, cutting the plants, allowing them to sun-cure (dry) to an acceptable moisture level and baling the forage at the optimal time.
+Standlee Premium Products creates Grab & Go compressed bales of forage from a large 4’x4’x8’ bale that is put through a press, sliced horizontally, pushed onto a scale, weighed, compressed, banded and then shrink-wrapped.

 Growing (moderate to rapid growth) and underweight horses, horses with carbohydrate sensitivity, horses with gastric ulcers, performance horses, late pregnancy and lactating mares, breeding stallions and senior horses.
 In addition to cattle, bison, goat, sheep, camel, llama, alpaca, deer and elk.